cocos/cocos-docs/en/cocos-service/agc-auth.md

 - You can [publish to the Android platform](../publish/publish-native.md) after the code is added.
 Please make sure that the **Package Name** on the **Build** panel is consistent with the **Package Name** set in the AppGallery Connect console.

-- Run it on a phone, if the HUAWEI account login interface appears, which means the integrate is successful.
+- Run the project on a phone, if the HUAWEI account login interface appears, which means the integrate is successful.

   ![](agc-auth/auth-verify.png)